 First, separate yourself from the emotional aspects of the conversation.
 Think of this like any other business discussion, even though it is about you.
 You must remain objective, polite, and professional.
 Keep your voice cool and calm.
 Although each of you may push back a little – after all, that is how negotiations work – neither side should try to threaten or bully.
 If the professionalism breaks down, the negotiations are over and will fail.

 Still wondering what to say and how?
 Check out the interesting article The Exact Words to Use When Negotiating Salary by Robin Madell on the U.S. News and World Report website.
 Her article offers a realistic scenario of how a sample dialogue might go between an applicant and the hiring manager.
 I suggest you think about salary negotiations in advance and even rehearse what you might say.
 Doing so will help reduce stress and avoid being caught off guard.

 Ready to go for the Big Bucks?

 Let’s summarize some of the critical points regarding salary negotiations:

 - Recognize that starting pay negotiation is a normal part of the hiring process.

 - Accept that you will likely need to engage in such negotiations.

-- Discuss salary when you have some bargaining power, such as when an actual job offer is on the table.
+- Discuss salary only when you have some bargaining power, such as when an actual job offer is on the table.

 - Know your true desirability as a candidate.

 - Do your homework and know the market pay rates in your field and geographic area.

 - Receiving a job offer is exciting, but don’t let it cloud your judgment.
 Know your bottom dollar limit and at what point you are willing to walk away from a poor salary offer.

 - Recognize that while hiring managers and employers have budget limits and authority levels, they also usually have some wiggle room.
 They may need time to get approval to offer higher pay.